 Application and Notification Deadlines

 First-year applicants may apply for admission for their choice of one of two deadlines, neither of which is binding.
-For the latest first-year admission deadlines and notification dates, please visit www.admission.unc.edu.
+Decisions will be posted online for all applicants through the ConnectCarolina Student Center.
+For the latest first-year admission deadlines and notification dates, please visit www.admissions.unc.edu.

 The application deadline and notification dates for sophomore and junior admission to the College of Arts and Sciences and the School of Journalism and Mass Communication are available at www.admissions.unc.edu.
 The admission deadlines and notification dates for junior transfer applicants to the professional schools with programs in dental hygiene, clinical laboratory science, health policy and management, nursing, radiologic science, and biostatistics vary by department.
 Please contact the specific department for additional information.

 Appeals of Admissions Decisions

 For information on appealing an admissions decision, refer to the "Admissions Appeal Procedure" in the "Admissions" section of this bulletin.